 5. Encounters with employers and employees

 Every pupil should have multiple opportunities to learn from employers about work, employment and the skills that are valued in the workplace.
-This can be through a range of enrichment activities including visiting speakers, mentoring and enterprise schemes.
+This can be through a range of enrichment opportunities including visiting speakers, mentoring and enterprise schemes, and could include pupils’ own part-time employment where it exists.

 Every student taking part in the activity has the chance to connect with at least 5 different professionals in different work environments.
 This includes those in the students’ activity theme, and the opportunity to visit the profiles and work environments represented in other themes.
 The professionals involved are working for a range of employers, which is especially useful to students from schools in areas where employer diversity is limited.